fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 Quickstart
 **********

+Secret objects in Secret management service are identified by their paths, like files on disk.
+Each secret object may contain several secret items, each item is identified by its key.
+For example, a secret object for a service in Cloud may contain several different passwords for different components: database, webservice and so on.
+Secret objects in Secret management service are created, read, deleted as the whole, users cannot modify content of an existing secret.

 As FedCloud client is tightly integrated with Secret management service, no additional setting is required.
 Users can access the service immediately with simple commands:

-* Create a secret ``my_app_secrets`` in Secret management service, store MySQL and admin passwords in the secret:
+* Create a secret object ``my_app_secrets`` in Secret management service, store MySQL and admin passwords in the secret object:

 ::

     $ fedcloud secret put my_app_secrets mysql_password=123456 admin_password=abcdef

-* List secrets stored in Secret management service:
+* List secret objects stored in Secret management service:

 ::

     $ fedcloud secret list
     my_app_secrets

-* Get a secret from Secret management service.
-If a key is given, the client will print only the secret value stored in the key (useful for scripting), otherwise it will print the table of all key:value pairs.
+* Read a secret object from Secret management service.
+If a key is given as parameter, the client will print only the secret value corresponding to the key (what is useful for scripting), otherwise it will print the table of all key:value pairs.

 ::